Tnixc/collect/READING_LIST_FEATURE.md

 3. Select "Remove from Reading List"
 4. The item is removed from the reading list but remains in the library

+### Viewing Recent Files
+1. Click the "Recent" item in the sidebar
+2. The main view switches to show recent activity in two sections:
+   - **Recently Opened**: Last 3 files you opened
+   - **Recently Added**: Last 3 files you added to the library
+3. The header displays "Recent"
+4. Authors filter and sort dropdown are hidden (not applicable for recent view)

 ## Data Persistence

 The reading list state is automatically persisted through the existing metadata system: